highcharts/grid-lite-dist/README.md

 Highcharts Grid Lite is a [source available](https://en.wikipedia.org/wiki/Source-available_software) product.

-To use full version of Highcharts Grid, you must have a valid license for Highcharts Grid- please refer to [shop.highcharts.com](https://shop.highcharts.com/) for details on licensing.
+To use full version of Highcharts Grid, you must have a valid license for Highcharts Dashboards.
+Please refer to [shop.highcharts.com](https://shop.highcharts.com/) for details on licensing.

 ## Installation